Book Online With:

 • Hunger and thirst

-These symptoms are sometimes common with pregnancy which can make it difficult to discern the two.
-The only way to know if your blood sugar is higher than it should be is through a blood test.
-Consult with your healthcare provider about checking your blood sugar.
 If it is higher than normal, you and your doctor can discuss a plan to help you keep your blood sugar in a safe range.
-This not only helps some of the side effects during pregnancy but also elevates you and your baby’s health.
+This not only helps some of the side effects during pregnancy but also improves you and your baby’s health.

 Managing Diabetes and Pregnancy

 Believe it or not, managing gestational diabetes can be very effective!
-First and foremost, it’s very important to continue scheduling all of your appointments.
+First and foremost, it’s very necessary to continue scheduling all of your appointments.
 Aside from your doctor’s help, there are a few things you can do on your own to help manage gestational diabetes:

 • Make sure to test your blood sugar at home.